MAIN INTERESTS / RESEARCH AREAS

 child care resource and referral centres: Westcoast Family Centres, Options Community Services, YMCA, Archway Community Services, Prince George CCRR, Sea to Sky, MRPM CCRR

-school districts and child care centers: Burnaby School District, West Point Grey Academy, UBC Child Care, YMCA, YWCA, private child care centres, Japanese Hall
+school districts and child care centers: Burnaby School District, West Point Grey Academy, UBC Child Care, YMCA, YWCA, Lower Mainland child care centres, Japanese Hall

 post secondary institutions: UBC Department of Education, Capilano University, Vancouver Community College, MTI Community College, BCIT